 - Wash it in a sink of warm, soapy water.
 Add white vinegar to the water if the shade is greasy.
 Rinse well and dry.

 - Glass lampshades can be washed in the dishwasher on the top rack.
 There’s no need to clean them separately from other dishes, but don’t crowd the machine.

 - If you don’t have a dishwasher, clean it in a tub of warm, soapy water.
 Add white vinegar to the water if the shade is greasy, then rinse and immediately hand-dry it.

-Between deeper cleanings, keep your lampshades good by dusting them when you clean the room.
+Between deeper cleanings, dusting lampshades when you clean the room.
 Run a lint roller over them as needed to remove pet hair and debris.
 Regardless of the type of lampshade, you should deep clean them once each season.

 Pin How to Clean Lampshades for later!